evo-lua/evo-runtime/README.md

 * Performance optimization and security hardening: Ongoing effort, much room for improvement
 * Usability: Various low-level libraries require a lot of tinkering/domain knowledge; high-level APIs are planned

 Evo is a hobbyist project.
-There may be long periods of time with little to no activity; That's normal and expected.
+There may be long periods of time with little to no activity; that's normal and expected.

 ### Roadmap